UK Corporate Governance Code

 The audit committee assists the Board in discharging its responsibilities with regard to corporate governance, financial reporting and external and internal audits and controls, including, amongst other things, reviewing the Company’s annual financial statements, reviewing and monitoring the extent of the non audit services undertaken by external auditors, advising on the appointment of external auditors and reviewing the effectiveness of the Company’s internal controls and risk management systems.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports remains with the Board.

-The membership of the Company’s audit committee comprises, Robin Taylor (chair), Mike O'Leary, Andy McKeon, Kevin Boyd, David Sides and (by invitation) Peter Southby and KPMG.
+The membership of the Company’s audit committee comprises, Robin Taylor (Chairman), Mike O'Leary, Andy McKeon, Kevin Boyd, David Sides and (by invitation) Peter Southby and KPMG.
 The Audit Committee meets formally at least twice every year and otherwise as required.
 The Audit Committee meets with the Company’s external auditors at least once each year.

 The remuneration committee is responsible for establishing a formal and transparent procedure for developing policy on executive remuneration and to set the remuneration packages of individual Directors.
 This includes agreeing with the Board the framework for remuneration of the Chief Executive, all other executive directors, the company secretary and such other members of the executive management of the Group as it is designated to consider.
 It is furthermore responsible for determining the total individual remuneration packages of each Director including, where appropriate, bonuses, incentive payments and share options.
 The remuneration of non-executive directors is a matter for the executive members of the board.
 No Director may be involved in any decision as to their own remuneration.

-The membership of the Company’s remuneration committee comprises, Andy McKeon (chair), Mike O'Leary, Robin Taylor, Kevin Boyd and David Sides.
+The membership of the Company’s remuneration committee comprises, Andy McKeon (Chairman), Mike O'Leary, Robin Taylor, Kevin Boyd and David Sides.
 The remuneration committee meets at least twice a year and at such other times as the chairman of the committee requires.

 The nomination committee is responsible for leading the process for board appointments and making recommendations to the Board to implement a formal and transparent procedure for the appointment of new directors to the Board.

-The nomination committee comprises Mike O'Leary (chair),Robin Taylor, Andy McKeon, Kevin Boyd and David Sides.
+The nomination committee comprises Mike O'Leary (Chairman),Robin Taylor, Andy McKeon, Kevin Boyd and David Sides.
 The nomination committee meets at least twice a year and at such other times as the Chairman of the commmittee requires.